 - Be sure all Chrome browsers are closed.

-- Double-click on the “JMU Libraries Research” shortcut to start a new Chrome instance using the proxy.
+- Double-click on the “JMU Libraries Research” shortcut (see below) to start a new Chrome instance using the proxy.

 - To disable the proxy, close all active Chrome windows and restart Chrome using your normal method.

-- Download the shortcut installer and save it to your desktop.
+- Download the installer for the “JMU Libraries Research” shortcut, and save it to your desktop.